FrancisVila/MFT_convert/content/en/docs/TransferCFT/Protocols_start_here/about_pesit/Defining_CFTRECV_in_PeSIT.md

 {
-    "title": "Defining CFTRECV in PeSIT",
+    "title": "Defining CFTRECV in PeSIT ",
     "linkTitle": "Defining CFTRECV in PeSIT",
     "weight": "210"
-}# <span id="CFTRECV_parameters"></span>Defining CFTRECV in PeSIT

-The CFTRECV object contains the parameters controlling the reception of data and the storage of the data received.
+}The CFTRECV object contains the parameters controlling the reception of data and the storage of the data received.
 This topic describes the CFTRECV object parameters needed when using the PeSIT xxternal protocol.